Travel guide: 1-week itinerary in Puglia

 Cisternino

-Cisternino is a charming hilltop town that can be explored in a couple of hours.
+Just a short drive away, Cisternino is a charming hilltop town that can be explored in a couple of hours.
 Its old centro storico is a lovely labyrinth of white-washed alleys, narrow streets and churches.
 The town also features several community squares.
 Each of those are built on the edge of the hill, offering a series of panoramic viewpoints over the Valle d’Itria.
 Rolling hills, dry stone walls and white-tipped trulli piercing the green fields are spreading in front of your eyes.

 Count 1,5h.